andreipfeiffer/manifesto/README.md

   Sometimes it helps to highlight **why** we created the commit.
 This can be described in the commit body.

 - **Don't explain the `how` in the commit message**
-  You should never describe **how** you implemented a specific commit.
+  There's no need to describe **how** you've implemented a specific commit.
 You have the code diff for that.

 <br />